-Annexure A to the Independent Auditor's Report of even date on Ind AS financial statements of Jubilant Generics Limited
+Annexure A to the Independent Auditor's Report of even date on financial statements of Jubilant Generics Limited

-The Annexure A referred to in our report to the members of the Company for the year ended 31 March 2018.
+The Annexure A referred to in our report to the members of the Company for the year ended 31 March 2019.
 We report that:

 - (i) (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation of its fixed assets. - (b) According to the information and explanations given to us, the Company has a regular programme of physical verification of its fixed assets by which all fixed assets are verified in a phased manner over a period of three years.
 In accordance with this programme, certain fixed assets were verified during the year.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
 As informed to us, the discrepancies noticed on such verification were not material and have been properly adjusted in the books of account. - (c) According to the information and explanations given to us and on the basis of our examination of the books of account, the title deeds of immovable property are held in the name of the Company. - (ii) The inventory, except goods-in-transit and stocks lying with third parties, has been physically verified by the management during the year.
 In our opinion, the frequency of such verification is reasonable.
 For stocks lying with third parties at the year-end, written confirmations have been obtained.
-As informed to us, the discrepancies noticed on verification between the physical stocks and the book records were not material and have been properly adjusted in the books of account. - (iii) In our opinion and according to the information and explanations given to us, the Company has granted unsecured loans to ultimate holding company covered in the register maintained under section 189 of the Act.
-In respect of the aforesaid loans: - (a) the terms and conditions of the grant of short-term loan granted during the year are not prejudicial to the Company's interest; - (b) the party was regular in payment of interest and principal as stipulated; and - (c) there is no amount overdue for more than ninety days.

-According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, to firms or other parties covered in the register maintained under section 189 of the Act.
-As informed to us, there are no limited liability partnerships covered in the register maintained under section 189 of the Act.

-- (iv) According to the information and explanations given to us and on the basis of our examination of records, the Company has not provided any guarantees or security to the parties covered under Section 185 and Section 186 of the Act.
+As informed to us, the discrepancies noticed on verification between the physical stocks and the book records were not material and have been properly adjusted in the books of account. - (iii) In our opinion and according to the information and explanations given to us, the Company has granted unsecured loan to holding company covered in the register maintained under section 189 of the Act.
+In respect of the aforesaid loan: - (a) The terms and conditions of the grant of such loan are not prejudicial to the Company's interest; - (b) the party was regular in payment of interest, which was payable six monthly.
+Principal is repayable after 5 years from the date of loan; and - (c) there is no amount overdue for more than ninety days. - (iv) According to the information and explanations given to us and on the basis of our examination of records, the Company has not provided any guarantees or security to the parties covered under Section 185 and Section 186 of the Act.
 Further, the Company has complied with the provisions of Section 186 of the Act in respect of loan granted and investments made to the parties covered under Section 186. - (v) According to the information and explanations given to us, the Company has not accepted any deposits as mentioned in the directives issued by the Reserve Bank of India and the provisions of section 73 to 76 or any other relevant provisions of the Companies Act 2013, and the rules framed there under.
 Accordingly, paragraph 3(v) of the Order is not applicable. - (vi) We have broadly reviewed the books of account maintained by the Company pursuant to the rules specified by the Central Government for maintenance of cost records under section 148(1) of the Act, in respect of its products and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
 However, we have not carried out a detailed examination of the records with a view to determine whether these are accurate or complete.